How To Build An Art Collection

 When decorating your home with art, ask yourself what you want the art to elicit: Which emotions do you want to experience when coming home?
 A spark of excitement?
 Or maybe a sweeping sense of calmness?

-As your collection grows the possibilities of display becomes endless.
+As your collection grows the possibilities of display become endless.
 Mix new pieces with vintage finds and heirlooms, and challenge yourself to put together different colours, patterns and shapes.

 Building an art collection is an ongoing process, and the same is true for decorating with art.

-The artworks you buy do not have to be a perfect match for your home.
-Let the art breathe and be a continuous center of attention, that you can alter and rearrange so that your art collection will remain a source of joy and inspiration.
+The artwork you buy does not have to match your home perfectly.
+Let the art breathe and be a continuous centre of attention, that you can alter and rearrange so that your art collection will remain a source of joy and inspiration.